JoaKing08/Town-Of-Us-JK/README.md

 ## Investigator
 ### **Team: Crewmates**
 The Investigator is a Crewmate that can see the footprints of players.\
-Every footprint disappears after a set amount of time.
+Every footprint disappears after a set amount of time.\
+Investigator can also check bodies for information about them and killers.\

 ### Game Options
 | Name | Description | Type | Default |